Erotic Review Magazine

 The current version of our website was designed and created by Mark Wales of www.smallhadroncollider.com , and I hope you like his work as much as we do.
 In May 2013 we were delighted to be awarded the Erotic Awards prize for ‘Best Website’.
 Thanks Mark – we know the content’s important, but we owe a lot to you, too!

-Over the coming months we’ll be increasing ER’s contribution to the debate on sex and sexuality with articles, news, reviews and portfolios of photographers’ and artists’ work, also providing you with new fiction, video and podcasts, and liaising closely with our sister site, Erotic Review Books.
+Over the coming months we’ll be increasing ER’s contribution to the debate on sex and sexuality with articles, news, reviews and portfolios of photographers’ and artists’ work, also providing you with new fiction, video and podcasts.
 You can’t ‘subscribe’ to ER because we are no longer a printed magazine (our last printed issue was in May 2010).
 But we hope you will peruse our archives (we’re gradually adding bits and pieces from past issues that are essentially timeless) and also visit us regularly for new features.

 CONTRIBUTING TO ER